opturtio/2DPathFinder/Weekly Report 1.md

-# Weekly raport 1
+# Weekly report 1

 ### Monday 30.11.2023
-I started check what the course is about.
-I read everything from the moodle page.
+I started to check what the course was about.
+I read everything from the Moodle page.

 ### Friday 2.11.2023
-I read partly the moodle page, created the project and added it to Labtool.
+I read partly the Moodle page, created the project, and added it to Labtool.